bendev23/catalog-1/README.md

-# catalog
+# api-roblox-proxy
-Fetched rblx catalog.
-Permission granted in text from Roblox Co. website. lol
+Proxies requests to and from api.roblox.com with access-control-allow-origin.